Samsung/tizen-docs/docs/application/design/wearable/structure.md

 -   **Apps**

     The apps screen shows a list of all installed apps, and an access point to download more.
 Users access the apps screen from the watch face by pressing the Home key.
-While it provides a path to launch every app installed on the Gear, users don’t often take this path.
-It’s recommended that you provide widgets to make your app’s features readily available, and provide notifications to deliver event information effectively.
+While it provides a path to launch every app installed on the Gear, users don't often take this path.
+It's recommended that you provide widgets to make your app's features readily available, and provide notifications to deliver event information effectively.